-Across from Zoni Beach you’ll find limpid waters lapping the small islet of Culebrita, which offers the quintessential remote Caribbean beach experience and access to giant sea turtles.
-Finally head to the super pristine Cayo Luis Peña Natural Reserve for walks, swims and an exploration of coral reefs — accessible via private water taxi.
+Across from Zoni beach you’ll find limpid waters lapping the small islet of Culebrita, which offers the quintessential remote Caribbean beach experience and access to giant sea turtles.
+Finally, head to the super pristine Cayo Luis Peña Natural Reserve for walks, swims, and an exploration of coral reefs — accessible via private water taxi.

 Although there are no official gay bars in Culebra, Club Seabourne's bar offers a super fun environment for gay locals and visitors.
 If you tend to rely on apps to meet other people of the LGBTQ community, know that you might see a few gay men within a few miles, but the vast majority tend to go to Vieques and Puerto Rico’s mainland.
 During high season (during winter in the north), you’ll find more gays concentrated in town and on the apps but never with the density you’ll find on San Juan.
 In any event, you go to Culebra for a beach day or to get away; and you’ll be happier if you bring a partner or small group of friends.

-Day trip or overnight?
+Day Trip or Overnight?

-An added bonus: flying affords you views of the entire island including the lush green hills, beautiful scallops of beaches seemingly carved out of cream-colored sand and a dramatic (but soft) landing that requires a steep vertical drop down over a high hill located near the landing strip.
+An added bonus: flying affords you views of the entire island including the lush green hills, beautiful scallops of beaches seemingly carved out of cream-colored sand, and a dramatic (but soft) landing that requires a steep vertical drop down over a high hill located near the landing strip.

 Be sure to stock necessities like mouthwash, dental floss, sunscreen, lube, etc. before arriving.
 You’ll also need cash since not everyplace accepts plastic.
-You can find some of these sundries as well as bottled water, beer, liquor at Colmado Milka Grocery Store, but note early closing time.
+You can find some of these sundries as well as bottled water, beer, liquor at Colmado Milka Grocery Store, but note the early closing time.

 Brush up on your Spanish.
 Most customer-facing staff speaks some English but you won’t find the level of fluidity you’ll find in San Juan.

-Culebra is easily accessible via daily small six- or eight-seater propeller-driven planes flown by Seaborne Airlines and now by a reliable, 45-minute fast ferry ride from Ceiba.
+Culebra is easily accessible via daily small six- or eight-seater propeller-driven planes flown by Seaborne Airlines and now by a reliable, 45-minute ferry ride from Ceiba.

 If you fly into San Juan airport and proceeding directly to Culebra: it’s best to check luggage.
 If you don’t, you have to leave security to retrieve your luggage then re-enter security for your onward flight.
 The airline doesn’t offer TSA Pre-check and security tends to be stricter about liquids.

 You won’t find Uber there.
-There are taxis and they’re inexpensive, but they are not plentiful, with fewer at night. it’s best to rent a car or golf cart to get around.
+There are taxis and they’re inexpensive, but they are not plentiful, with fewer at night.
+It’s best to rent a car or golf cart to get around.
 Bigger cars allow access to more remote destinations like Zoni beach, whose access roads include some steep hills and rough spots.
 For most other visitors a golf cart is cheaper but slower.
 Be sure to reserve ahead of time in high season.